Kathie Lee Gifford is going to be a grandmother - KTVZ

 Kathie Lee Gifford is going to be a grandmother.

-The former “Today” co-host announced the news on Instagram, telling fans that her son, Cody Gifford, and his wife, Erika Brown, are expecting a baby, saying she is so happy.
+The former “Today” co-host announced the news on Instagram, telling fans that her son, Cody Gifford, and his wife, Erika Brown, are expecting a baby.

 “I am over a blue or pink moon!!!
 I don’t care which,” Gifford wrote.
 “So so happy for you both, @mrsamerikagifford, and for our family.
 Praise our Living and Loving God!”